carbonblack/cb-event-forwarder/README.md

 It is recommended to use the latest golang available on your target system - at the time of writing this is 1.13.x.

-Setup your GOPATH, GOBIN, PATH environmental variables and make sure you have cloned the project into a directory structure in keeping with go's [workspace guide](https://golang.org/doc/code.html#Workspaces).'
+Set up your GOPATH, GOBIN, PATH environmental variables and make sure you have cloned the project into a directory structure in keeping with go's [workspace guide](https://golang.org/doc/code.html#Workspaces).

-Set GO111MODULE=on (that is ,activate optional module support).
+Set `GO111MODULE=on` to activate optional module support.
 The project can be built using the provided makefile.

 The project requires librdkafka.so to be available and on the PKG_CONFIG_PATH for your build-system.
 Follow the guide in [go-confluent-kafka](https://github.com/confluentinc/confluent-kafka-go) to make sure librdkafka is installed correctly, either from source or one of the confluent provided repositories.
 ```
 make build
 ```

+To build an RPM package, use `make rpm`.
+By default, the result will be located at `~/rpmbuild/RPMS/x86_64`.

 ## Changelog